TAGarner25/TAGarner25/README.md

 <!-- about me -->
 ## A little about me (TL/DR)
 I am an aspriring software developer who likes to build things for fun.
-I interested in (amongst other topics) data analytics, artificial intelligence, UI/UX design, and blockchain technology.
 I first fell in love with technolgy while working as a Business Analyst for an aviation company here in Portland (OR).
 I am now studying Computer Science at Portland State University and aim to graduate in the spring term of 2022.
 Previously, I studied economics, political science, and philosophy at Oregon State University and Dominican University of California, where I played 4 yrs of competetive lacrosse and won 4 conference championships.
 TL/DR

 #### TL/DR
 - ⚡ Fell in love with technology while developing an automated document management system using Microsoft Sharepoint, Outlook, and Adobe Sign